MatteoCalabria/tristhegame/README.md

 The class tris game.
-I hope you will enjoy playing it
+I hope you will enjoy playing it.